rhdhorchestrator/rhdhorchestrator.github.io/content/blog/upgrading-orchestrator-1.7.md

    The Helm installation will create a new SonataFlow Platform in the same namespace as RHDH.
 The installation will reuse your existing 'sonataflow' database if found.
 The same PostgreSQL instance will be used for both RHDH and SonataFlow.

-4. **Migrate workflows**: After installation, you can migrate any existing workflow deployments (SonataFlow CRs) to the RHDH namespace.

 ## Upgrading with RHDH Helm Chart